chanshsu/chanshsu.github.io/_pages/about.md

 ---
 I'm a second-year doctoral student in the Department of Information Management at National Sun Yat-sen University (NSYSU), advised by Prof. Yihuang Kang.
 Before joining the PhD program, I received my M.S. in Information Systems from the same department in 2022.

-My research interests are Statistical Machine Learning, interpretability, and causality.
+My research interests are Statistical Machine Learning, Interpretability, and Causality.
 If you would like to chat about potential collaboration or common interests, feel free to reach me at chanshsu@gmail.com.

 ### News
 - Aug '24: In attending IEEE IRI & IEEE MIPR.
 Present three papers at the IRI, AIHC workshop, and BDH workshop.